 This card both remembers National Miners Day, which is celebrated on December 6th each year, and the worst mining disaster ever, at the Monogah pit, on December the 6th, 1907.

 That disaster, in West Virginia, took the lives of three hundred and sixty-two miners, we think.
-There were survivors, just over fifty people, but the full total will never be known because it was common practise, ignored by the officials, for the miners to take friends, and relatives, and even their children, down to the pit face without clocking them in, and without them knowing more than rudimentary mine safety.
-There were also miners from many countries, not all of them on the books, and very few of them were able to speak, or understand, English.
+There were survivors, just over fifty people, but the full total of those lost will never be known, for it was common practise, and openly ignored by the officials, for miners to take friends, and relatives, even their children, down to the pit face without clocking them in, and without them knowing more than rudimentary mine safety.
+There were also miners from many countries, not all of them on the books, whose bodies may have been found, but not declared

 To their credit, the first rescuers reached the mine less than half an hour after the blast.
 They reported that it was impossible to remain within for more than a quarter of an hour as a time the fumes were so bad.
 This was mainly caused by the loss of the ventilation system, which not only brought fresh air down to the miners but also removed the noxious fumes which were, and remain a side effect of mining.
 And the lack of light, and debris, and dust all created to sabotage the rescue attempt.